istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

 ## Running services on a mesh expansion machine

-VMs are added to the mesh by configuring a ServiceEntry.
-The ServiceEntry will contain the IP addresses, ports and labels of all VMs exposing a service.
+VM services are added to the mesh by configuring a ServiceEntry.
+A ServiceEntry lets you manually add additional services to Istio's model of the mesh so that other services can find and direct traffic to them.
+The ServiceEntry contains the IP addresses, ports and labels of all VMs exposing a service.

     {{< text bash yaml>}}